gabrielcsapo/psychic/README.md

 ## Basics

-Chemical tries to be ultra fast by limiting the actual representation from the declarative api, to rendered DOM elements.
+Psychic tries to be ultra fast by limiting the actual representation from the declarative api, to rendered DOM elements.

 We generate HTML based on your outer Control's components.
 Events are wired to a single rendered container, utilizing a state machine like Redux - we can achieve some crazy performance.

 Extend any component at runtime using our declarative API, or leverage defining prototypes for parse time performance improvements!

-Chemical helps you manage events.
+Psychic helps you manage events.
 We rely on native event implementations, but provide a small amount of sugar to abstract on them for you.
 Including condensing events to a single rendered root, detaching and reattaching at render time!

-Chemical has a full stack of lifeCycle events!
+Psychic has a full stack of lifeCycle events!
 You can listen for events that range from `afterRender`, to `beforeUpdate`.

 It's amazing we fit all of this into less than 2kb of compressed space!
 For an additional 1kb you can bring our state machine with!
 That's only 3kb gzipped to get similar functionality as ReactJS + Redux!